jasonmelgoza/mavericks/src/pages/about.md

 In my teens I had a constant companion: my sketchpad.
 It was during those years I was consumed by comic books, captivated by the stories, layouts, and, most importantly, the art.
 The incredible works of illustrators like Jim Lee and Todd McFarlane intensified my enthusiasm for the craft.
 I would spend hours recreating their styles, using only the resources a teen in the 90s would have.
 Fueled by that enthusiasm, I enrolled in every available art class and eventually earned a degree in Art and Graphic Design from Fresno State.

-It wasn't until I read "Designing with Web Standards" by Jeffrey Zeldman, a book recommended by one of my professors, that I truly began my journey.
-After completing the book over a weekend, I dove head-first into learning HTML, CSS, and JavaScript.
+While attending college, my interest in technology spiked.
+No longer limited to the video games of the time, I was exposed to computers built by Apple and software developed by Adobe.
+However, it wasn't until I read "Designing with Web Standards" by Jeffrey Zeldman, a book recommended by one of my professors, that I truly began my journey.
+I read that book over a weekend and then dove right into learning HTML, CSS, and JavaScript.
 Later, I set a personal challenge to build a website from scratch.

 After a decade of successful projects, I have developed a skill set that combines my design skills with a passion for technology.